 Online-Therapy.com’s basic package is extremely affordable and does provide some value.
 However, keep in mind that unlike Talkspace, here you won’t have any access to text messaging or live chatting.
 You leave a comment to your counselor, and they reply as soon as they can.

-Amwell is one of the largest telehealth companies in the U.S and online therapy is merely a small part of the services they provide.
+Amwell is one of the largest telehealth companies in the U.S and virtual therapy is merely a small part of the services they provide.
 For that reason, it follows the same module other services on the site do, which is very similar to traditional therapy – you book a meeting and pay for it, and there’s no subscription fees involved.

 There’s no option to text your therapist or engage them in chat, so the value here is quite narrow.
 That said, Amwell has some of the best therapists and counselors you’ll find anywhere, their platform is excellent and they work with most major insurance providers.
+That is why Amwell is currently our top pick for online therapy site that takes insurance.

 For those reasons, we still believe there are many people who might prefer Amwell over the other companies presented here.
 First of all, if you are already used to the way traditional, face to face counseling works, this might feel more comfortable and easier to adjust to.